 Appetizing Colors for My Kitchen Cabinets and Walls

-Most of us know the difference between warm and cool colors, but many of also think only certain shades work (or are “allowed”) when it comes to kitchen colorations.
+Most of us know the difference between warm and cool colors, but many also think only certain shades work (or are “allowed”) when it comes to kitchen colorations.
 We’re all familiar with the all-white kitchen, even in its many variations from cream to French vanilla and sandy or pearl shades.
 But if you love the vibrant color, that love doesn’t have to be put on hold at the kitchen door.
-From cabinetry to backsplashes, floor finishes and wall colors, a visit to a Diamond Kitchen and Bath, Inc. can open your eyes to more kitchen possibilities than you might imagine—and make your kitchen a truly “appetizing” place to be.
+From cabinetry to backsplashes, floor finishes, and wall colors, a visit to a Diamond Kitchen and Bath, Inc. can open your eyes to more kitchen possibilities than you might imagine—and make your kitchen a truly “appetizing” place to be.

 A DASH OF ENERGETIC SCARLET

 Restaurant designers already know that the color red is considered to be an appetite stimulant—not surprising, as it is a generally stimulating shade overall.
 The key to working with reds of any kind, from terra cotta to cherry, strawberry, or tomato, is a balance.
 A deep wine-red backsplash coupled with ebony cabinetry and white granite or quartz is a contemporary look that conveys sophistication in both palette and palate!

 Looking for other red possibilities?
 A patterned backsplash in subtle tomato and cream played off cabinetry that holds a touch of red such as a cherry or red oak, makes a kitchen warm and inviting without going into “scarlet overload.”
 Cranberry cabinets work fabulously with rustic wood flooring and walls, while red appliances fit beautifully in a dark chocolate cabinet scheme.
 Since red is a strong focal point, it’s wise to use just one shade of it for large areas; for small tile accents or drawer pulls, a red floral or geometric pattern is refreshing without being too active.